oracle-livelabs/adb/shared/adb-ai-web-app/openapi-integration/openapi-integration.md

 ## Task 1: Review the customer API created using AutoREST
 Let's review our **customer** endpoint.
 We'll test it and then save the URL.

-1. Still logged into Database Actions as the MOVIESTREAM user, go to to the REST editor by clicking the hamburger menu and selecting **REST**:
+1. Make sure that you are still logged in to the Database Actions as the **MOVIESTREAM** user.
+Click the hamburger menu and then select **REST**.
     ![go to REST](images/goto-REST.png)

-2. Select AutoREST tab:
+2. Select the AutoREST tab:
     ![go to AutoREST](images/goto-autoREST.png)

 3. You'll notice our **CUSTOMER** RESTful endpoint.
 You can view the endpoint in an OpenAPI view.
-Click the 3 dots on the **CUSTOMER** tile and select **OpenAPI view**:
+Click the 3 dots on the **CUSTOMER** tile and select **OpenAPI View**:
     ![go to CUSTOMER OpenAPI view](images/openapi-customer-apis.png)

 4. This view will look familiar if you use OpenAPI tools; they present the APIs in a very similar way.
 As you can see, AutoREST exposed numerous APIs for customer.
 For example, you can add, delete and view customer records.